 Naturism encourages a healthy lifestyle and sports or leisure activities play a big part in that.
 A lot of naturist clubs have sporting facilities including swimming pools, miniten or volleyball courts, petanque, bowls and tenniquoits.
 And at times these clubs organise local and interclub sports competitions.

 Miniten is a tennis-like game played exclusively by naturists.
 The rules and scoring are similar to tennis and standard tennis balls are used, but the court is much smaller, and instead of racquets, players use wooden bats known as thugs, which are shaped like a box around the player's hand.
 Find out more about Miniten . . .

 Tenniquoits is an outdoor game which was started in the early 1960s.
 It was played by high school girls in the USA since the 1930s.
 Four decades since its inception, the game has risen from district to international levels with nearly 20 countries all over the world competing for the crown.
+The NZNF is a member of the World Tenniquoits Federation.
 Find out more about Tenniquoits . . .

-To find out about the organised upcoming sporting events or tournaments in your area go to the Locations & Events page.
+To find out about the organised upcoming sporting events or tournaments in your area go to the Upcoming Events page.
 Otherwise, you could visit a club or organisation - someone might be able to join you in a sports game.

 Many naturists join together into special interest groups and organise such events as nude tramping, cycle rides, car rallies or 4wd.

-Many clubs and organisations also organise leisure or recreational activies that can (with respect to non-naturists) be undertaken without clothing.
+Many clubs and organisations also organise leisure or recreational activities that can (with respect to non-naturists) be undertaken without clothing.

-To find out about the organised leisure or recreational activities in your area go to the Locations & Events page.
+To find out about the organised leisure or recreational activities in your area go to the Upcoming Events page.